Editorial: “Humanized” Large Animal Cancer Models: Accelerating Time and Effectiveness of Clinical Trials

 In the Hypothesis and Theory section, Boettcher et al. present the hypothesis that SCID pig models are well-suited for improved engraftment and differentiation of human immune cells, and how such humanized pig models can be used to study interactions between human tumors and human immune cells, and to develop patient-specific therapies.

-Received: 22 Jul 2019;
+Received: 22 July 2019; Accepted: 06 August 2019;

-Copyright: © 2019 Schachtschneider, Jungersen, Schook and Shanmuganayagam.
+Copyright © 2019 Schachtschneider, Jungersen, Schook and Shanmuganayagam.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.